alpha027/Paramagnetics/README.md

     }
    }
 }

-Note that the <strong>orientation</strong> field in the JSON parameter file represents a quaternion.

 ```
+Note that the **orientation** field in the JSON parameter file represents a quaternion.

 ### Output Data